Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-4.md

 ~~~
 Tezzaran offers to buy a round of drinks for everyone, and asks people what they want.
 ~~~
-Baka
+Baka: I'll have a wine please, but can you make it warm?
+Oriaanna: A wine for me as well please.
+Tezaran: I think i'll try that ale that Damacos recommended.
 Tezaran: What about Nightingale and Bastion?
-Oriaanna
+Oriaanna: *Goes over to the where Nightingale and Bastion are* Would you like a drink.
+Bastion: I would like the stiff drink please.
+Nightingale: seeeing everyone else in the place has at least one galss in front of them *nods head*
+Oriaanna: What would you like, ale?
+Nightingale: *shrugs indifferently*
+Oriaanna: Wine?
+Nightingale: *shrugs indifferently*
+Oriaanna: Liquor?
+Nightingale: *completely lost*
-Nightingale: seeeing everyone else has one *nods head* Passing bartender: I think you'll find it's either ale or water Where do you think we grow the grapes to make wine?
+Passing bartender: I think you'll find it's either ale or water Where do you think we grow the grapes to make wine?
+Oriaanna: *walks back to the bar* They only do ale or water here.
+Tezzaran: 6 Riverweed ales it is!
+Oriaanna, you don't look so pleased about this.
 ~~~

 Tezzaran explains the concept of buying to the G'rung in a rather protracted process.
+you have moss, someone has sticks, you give your moss for sticks, yes
+if no have sticks, instead of trade sticks, you can trade with coin. *shows coins* If you trade with coin its called buying.
+Not everywhere has sticks but most people carry these coins.
+Do you have some of these on you?

-Other bar staff had a loss in the family
+Other bar staff had a loss in the family.
+Can they warm a beer - can put one on the stove, yeah sure that will be fine.

 2 silver G'grung